LostInBrittany/web-components-in-2023/step-01/README.md

 customElements.define('hello-world', HelloWorld);
 ```

-And to use it, we simply load the JS file to get the Custom Element definition and we can us eit as any other HTML tag:
+And to use it, we simply load the JS file to get the Custom Element definition and we can use it as any other HTML tag:

 File `src/index.html`